WootingKb/wooting-analog-sdk/README.md

 * [cbindgen](https://github.com/eqrion/cbindgen) (Should be installed automatically if necessary)
 * [dotnet-core](https://dotnet.microsoft.com/download) If you want to use `wooting-analog-test`
 * [libgtk-3](https://gtk-rs.org/docs-src/requirements.html) If you want to build the `wooting-analog-virtual-kb`, follow the install instructions from [here](https://gtk-rs.org/docs-src/requirements.html) (for Windows MSVC I also had to add `%VCPKGDIR%\lib` to the `LIB` environment variable)
+* [wixtoolset](https://wixtoolset.org/releases/) If you want to build the windows installer for the sdk

 ### How to Build
 Everything can be built using this command.
 All the outputs will be under `target/debug`